BeamMW/beam-docs/source/rtd_pages/laser.rst

     $. /beam-wallet laser --laser_close 7a0f1a491fe95f3fe453a298dd62ba12, 4bd5ee31b264f6102709dc145cf37b5 -n 127.0.0.1:1000

-.. note::If you use «laser_close» and the 2nd side was not online, your channel will return to the open status .
+.. note:: If you use «laser_close» and the 2nd side was not online, your channel will return to the open status .
 Then you can use the «laser_drop» command

 ::